Landmark Agreement Addresses ‘Right to Repair’ for Commercial Vehicles

 Owners of heavily computerized commercial vehicles can finally rest.

-The aftermarket repair industry and truck and engine makers have reached an agreement on the sharing of heavy-duty vehicle service information, which will give truck owners more options for diagnosing and repairing today’s heavily computerized commercial vehicles.
+The aftermarket repair industry and truck and engine makers have reached an agreement on the sharing of heavy-duty vehicle service information.
+This will give truck owners more options for diagnosing and repairing today’s heavily computerized commercial vehicles.

-The landmark agreement will ensure that vehicle owners and independent repair facilities have access to the OEM-controlled service information, tools, and parts that they need to safely and properly repair commercial vehicles.
+The landmark agreement will ensure that vehicle owners and independent repair facilities have access to the OEM-controlled service information.
+Also tools, and parts that they need to safely and properly repair commercial vehicles.
 The MOU also…Rest of article